dennysis/FREIGHTX/README.md

   <img src="client/src/pics/Freightx.gif" alt="Freightx.gif"/>
 </p>

-FREIGHTX is a comprehensive system for managing parcel shipments and passenger bookings.
-Users can log in, ship parcels, book tickets, and view real-time updates on budgets and ship capacities.
+Welcome to FREIGHTX, the ultimate solution for seamless parcel shipments and hassle-free passenger bookings.
+With FREIGHTX, experience the convenience of managing your shipments and travel plans all in one place.
+From secure user authentication to real-time updates on budgets and ship capacities, FREIGHTX offers a comprehensive and intuitive platform to meet all your logistics and travel needs.
+Join us and embark on a journey where efficiency meets reliability, and every shipment and booking is just a click away.

 ## Table of Contents